zdcobran/JavaStudyProject/README.txt

      Administrator User, ReadonlyUser and ReadWrite user.
   2. The ObjectSystem class manage the Object lists in this program like products, orders, users and categories.
   3. Operations classes like OrderOps, ProductOps and UserOps that contain the whole product opeartions
+  5. Each class has an interface that initialized by central Service
-  4. Reports: Internal and system which handle the program report system
+  6. Reports: Internal and system which handle the program report system
-  5. Menus: contains the Product menus. at this time, just textual menus
+  7. Menus: contains the Product menus. at this time, just textual menus
-  6. DB: accessing the database. at this time, just "FilesDB" (Serialized files).
+  8. DB: The DB is access by persistent menager
+  9. The project DB is sample(APP APP) the default one

 - Premises